opendocsg/slw-judgments-backfill/2011_SGHC_94/report.md

 2009\.
 Since the six months expired on 10 August 2009, the application was time-barred.

 43     The defendants’ submission was incorrect. _Halsbury’s Laws of Singapore_ (Vol 15, 2006 Reissue) (“ _Halsbury’s_ ”) at [190.320] notes that, “[t]ime only runs from the valid grant of representation.” _Re Freeman_ [1984] 1 WLR 1419 was cited for this proposition.
-This position is also supported by a local case interpreting s 4 of the IFPA (see _Nirmala Devi d/o Vengadasalam v Danalakshmi Nee Krishnan and Ors_ [1990] SGHC 130).
+This position is also supported by a local case interpreting s 4 of the IFPA (see _Nirmala Devi d/o Vengadasalam v Danalakshmi Nee Krishnan and Ors_ <span class="citation">[1990] SGHC 130</span>).

 44     In the present case, time started to run when the grant of probate was extracted on 6 May